WokLibCodeClub/Hangman/step02-choose_word_and_display/STEP2.md

 wordfile = open('Hangman_words.txt', 'r')
 ```

-## Reading the list of words from the file
+## Reading the words from the file into a Python list

 We need to make a **list** variable to hold the list of words.
 This example calls the variable ```wordlist``` but you can choose your own name if you like.